Joséphine de Beauharnais: First marriage

-During the Reign of Terror

 On 2 March 1794, during the Reign of Terror, the Committee of Public Safety ordered the arrest of her husband.
-He was jailed in the Carmes prison in Paris.
-Considering Joséphine as too close to the counter-revolutionary financial circles, the Committee ordered her arrest on 18 April 1794.
-A warrant of arrest was issued against her on 21 April 1794, and she was imprisoned in the Carmes prison until 28 July.
+He was jailed in the Carmes Prison in Paris.
+Considering Joséphine as being too close to the counter-revolutionary financial circles, the Committee ordered her arrest on 18 April 1794.
+A warrant of arrest was issued against her on 21 April 1794, and she was imprisoned in the Carmes Prison until 28 July.
 During this time, Joséphine was only allowed to communicate with her children by their scrawls on the laundry list, which the jailers soon prohibited.

-Her husband was accused of having poorly defended Mainz in July 1793, and being considered an aristocratic suspect, was sentenced to death and guillotined with his cousin Augustin on 23 July 1794, on the Place de la Révolution (today Place de la Concorde) in Paris.
-Joséphine was freed five days later, thanks to the fall and execution of Robespierre, which ended the Reign of Terror.
+Her husband was accused of having poorly defended Mainz in July 1793, and being considered an aristocratic suspect, was sentenced to death and guillotined with his cousin Augustin on 23 July 1794, on the Place de la Révolution (later Place de la Concorde) in Paris.
+Joséphine was freed five days later, thanks to the Fall of Maximilien Robespierre, which ended the Reign of Terror.
 On 27 July 1794 Tallien arranged the liberation of Thérèse Cabarrus, and soon after that of Joséphine.
 In June 1795, a new law allowed her to recover the possessions of Alexandre.

 Marriage to Napoleon

-Madame de Beauharnais had affairs with several leading political figures, including Paul François Jean Nicolas Barras.
+Madame de Beauharnais had affairs with several leading political figures, including Paul Barras.
 In 1795, she met Napoleon Bonaparte, six years her junior, and became his mistress.
 In a letter to her in December, he wrote, "I awake full of you.
-Your image and the memory of last night’s intoxicating pleasures has left no rest to my senses."
-In January 1796, Napoleon Bonaparte proposed to her and they were married on 9 March.
+Your image and the memory of last night's intoxicating pleasures has left no rest to my senses."
+In January 1796, Napoleon proposed to her and they were married on 9 March.
 On the marriage certificate, Joséphine reduced her age by 4 years and increased Napoleon's by 18 months, making the newly-weds appear to be roughly the same age.
 Until meeting Bonaparte, she was known as Rose, but Bonaparte preferred to call her Joséphine, the name she adopted from then on.

-The marriage was not well received by Napoleon's family, who were shocked that he had married an older widow with two children.
-His mother and sisters were especially resentful of Joséphine, as they felt clumsy and unsophisticated in her presence.
-Two days after the wedding, Bonaparte left Paris to lead a French army into Italy.
-During their separation, he sent her many love letters.
-In February 1797, he wrote: “You to whom nature has given spirit, sweetness, and beauty, you who alone can move and rule my heart, you who know all too well the absolute empire you exercise over it!”
-However, Josephine rarely wrote back and when she did, her letters were dry and often tepid.
-It is known that Josephine did not love Napoleon as much as he loved her, and that it took her years before she warmed to his affections.
-After their marriage, Napoleon was said to have kept a picture of her in his pocket which he would plant many kisses on every passing hour.